-This spicy Mexican style diablo shrimp recipe, "camarones a la diabla", is fiery shrimp simmered in a homemade chili sauce, so quick and easy to make!
+This Mexican style diablo shrimp recipe, "camarones a la diabla", is a dish of spicy shrimp simmered in homemade chili sauce, a perfect appetizer or meal.
+It's quick and easy to make!

 Camarones a la Diabla (Diablo Shrimp)